nuwave/lighthouse/UPGRADE.md

 It is recommended to switch to version 2 before upgrading Lighthouse to give clients a smooth transition period.

+### Nullability of pagination results

+Generated result types of paginated lists are now always marked as non-nullable.
+The setting `non_null_pagination_results` was removed and is now always `true`.

+This is generally more convenient for clients, but will cause validation errors to bubble further up in the result.

 ## v4 to v5

 ### Update PHP, Laravel and PHPUnit